jleungee/Baker-and-Wulger-Investment-Sentiment-Index/README.md

 # Baker-and-Wulger-Investment-Sentiment-Index
-A Web Scraping exercise which utilizes Selenium and BeautifulSoup to reconstruct the Baker and Wulger Index within the period of 2017-07 to 2021-07.
+A **Web Scraping project** which utilizes **Selenium** and **BeautifulSoup** to reconstruct the **Baker and Wulger Index** within the period of 2017-07 to 2021-07.
 The data collected here, instead of monthly as in the 2006 paper written by Baker and Wulger, is weekly to better predict short-term movement of stock and crypto prices.

 ## Baker and Wulger Index
 Investment Sentiment has been an increasing important field of study in finance and one of the pioneers in this field are Malcolm Baker and Jeffrey Wurgler,